 Forsythe serves as a technology infrastructure solutions provider, helping organizations across all industries, including Fortune 1000 companies, manage the cost and risk of their information technology.
-Forsythe's data center services offerings help organizations navigate through some of the more infrequent aspects of owning and operating a mission-critical environment-data center planning and information technology relocation.
-Our data collection solution On Site Physical Inventory and the services offered by us in conjunction with On Site Physical Inventory are perfectly matched to the needs of Forsythe's customer's, for whom they (Forsythe) are either planning a new data center, expanding an existing data center or moving a data center to a new location.
+Forsythe's data center services help organizations navigate through some of the more infrequent aspects of owning and operating a mission-critical environment-data center planning and information technology relocation.
+Our data collection solution ON SITE PHYSICAL INVENTORYTM, and the services offered by us in conjunction with ON SITE PHYSICAL INVENTORYTM are perfectly matched to the needs of Forsythe's customer's, for whom they (Forsythe) are either planning a new data center, expanding an existing data center or moving a data center to a new location.
 In the current environment of corporate acquisitions and downsizing, the services offered by Forsythe and in turn complimented by our offerings are well suited for these purposes.
 We have concluded two data collection opportunities with Forsythe.

 Total Site Solutions, Inc. (TSS) specializes in providing a single source solution for companies requiring highly technical facility integration and precision project execution for mission-critical facilities.
-ISA's data collection solution On Site Physical Inventory and the services offered by us in conjunction with On Site Physical Inventory are perfectly matched to the needs of Total Site Solutions' customer's.
+ISA's data collection solution ON SITE PHYSICAL INVENTORY and the services offered by us in conjunction with ON SITE PHYSICAL INVENTORY are perfectly matched to the needs of Total Site Solutions' customers.
 We have entered into an agreement with TSS and have begun data collection services for two TSS clients.